-We will make the two inputs memory retentive.
+We will make the two inputs of memory retentive.
 Input2 will have an initial value of 255.
-This is equivalent of having the first 8 bits on in the memory.
+This is equivalent to having the first 8 bits on in the memory.

 When Switch8 is on we will look at input 1 and perform a logical AND with input 2.
 Since input 2 has the value of 255.
 (0000 0000 1111 1111) only the last 8 bits of input 1 will be transferred to the output.
 We have masked the other bits from the input 1 number.